tomtav/python-api-challenge/WeatherPy/README.md

 2. It seems that the northern hemisphere is warmer during this time of year than the southern hemisphere.

-3. There doesn't seem to be any signification coorelation between cloudiness and latitude, but there is definitely a positive correlation between wind speeds and latitude.
+3. There doesn't seem to be any significant correlation between cloudiness and latitude, but there is definitely a positive correlation between wind speeds and latitude.

 ---
 ### Copyright